TIPS & TOOLS, PRENATAL TO 5

 Baby Brain Map: Using this interactive tool, find out how a baby’s brain develops during the early years what you can do to enrich a very young child’s development.
 Click here for the brain map.

 Centers for Disease Control and Prevention (CDC): Children reach milestones in how they play, learn, speak, behave, and move (crawling, walking, etc.).
 Click here to view these developmental milestones.
 Early recognition of developmental disabilities is key for parents.
-Watch a video on early developmental milestones here.
 Learn more about typical and atypical behaviors on Autism Speaks.

 CDC Parent Portal: A wealth of information from across all of CDC, including safety at home, immunization schedules, and how to handle common parenting challenges at all ages and stages.
 Click here for the Parent Portal.

 A Guide to Raising Connected Children: Based on the latest neuroscience research, this guide contains sections for newborns to 1 year, 1 to 2 years, 2 to 3 years, and 3 to 4 years old.
 Link to download the Guide.